SpudGunMan/meshing-around/README.md

 Stripped-down bot, mostly around for archive purposes.
 The mesh-bot enhanced modules can be disabled by config to disable features.

 ## Hardware
-The project is written in Linux on a Pi and should work anywhere meshtastic Python module will function, with any supported meshtastic hardware.
-While BLE and TCP will work they are not as reliable as serial connections.
+The project is written on Linux on a Pi and should work anywhere meshtastic Python modules will function, with any supported meshtastic hardware.
+While BLE and TCP will work, they are not as reliable as serial connections.
  - Firmware 2.3.14/15 could also have an issue with connectivity with slower devices.

 ## Install